red-isbe/isbe-contracts/docs/adrs/ADR_003-CustomConfigurationIDs.md

 ## Context

-ISBE Factory currently supports 5 predefined Configuration IDs for standard use cases:
+ISBE Factory currently supports predefined Configuration IDs for standard use cases.

-- ERC20
-- ERC721
-- ERC3643
-- HashTimestamp

 Each Configuration ID represents a fixed Diamond Proxy configuration with specific facets.